siefkenj/IBLODEs/book/typst/modules/module6.typ

 $
   mat(x'; y') = mat(2, 1; 1, 2) mat(x; y)
 $
-When rewritten this way, we say that the system of differential equations is written in _matrix form_.

-XXX ADD DEFINITION OF MATRIX FORM

 We can further refine our matrix form by introducing a function $arrow(r)(t)=mat(x(t); y(t))$.
 Since the derivative of a multivariable function is the derivative of each of its components, $arrow(r)'(t)=mat(x'(t); y'(t))$, and so